Chilham Circular walk

 Edward owned Godmersham because he had been adopted by the rich Knight family, distant relatives of the Austen’s, even though his natural parents were still living.
 This arrangement – rather odd to us – meant he got the education of a gentleman, went on a Grand Tour, and – crucially – was able to help the rest of his family financially.

 Edward’s eldest daughter, Fanny, was a favourite of Jane’s, and in her letters to her the author made several famous remarks about her work which are now much quoted.
 However, Fanny secretly found her aunt a bit common.
-Later in life she famously described Jane and Cassandra as “not as refined as she ought to have been” and said that had her father not invited them to Godmersham “they would have been very much below par as to Society and its ways”.
-Jane also seems to have been a less popular guest at Godmersham than her sister – at any rate, she was, as far as we can tell, not invited so often.
+Later in life she described Jane as “not as refined as she ought to have been” and said that had her father not invited her aunts to Godmersham “they would have been very much below par as to Society and its ways”.
+Jane in turn drew on her experience as the poor relation in a grand house in her novels - for example in her depiction of Fanny Price in Mansfield Park.

 In the 1980s Chilham Castle used to stage medieval banquets and jousting.
-It now leads a much quieter life, with the gardens open on Tuesdays and Thursdays from May to September.
+It now leads a much quieter life hosting bespoke upmarket events and "experiences".
 The castle has a history going back to William the Conqueror which you can read on www.chilham-castle.co.uk, but it has basically always been a family home.
 The current house dates to 1616, but the keep of the old medieval fortress also survives.
 One of its more recent owners was Stuart Wheeler, founder of spreadbetting firm IG Index, who passed away in July 2020.

 Profile